GTonehour/wProjectDesktop/README.md

   .\Install.ps1 -customConfig "C:\MyCustomConfig"
   ~~~

+# Features
+- Alt+Tab focuses Windows related only to your current project.
+- [Hotkey (F1 by default)](#hotkey) to call the command palette from everywhere.
+- Opens a dedicated desktop for each project.

 # Configuration
 Configuration will be in `%LocalAppData%\wProjectDesktop\config` by default.
 You can specify a custom config path using the `-customConfig` parameter during installation (e.g., `.\Install.ps1 -customConfig "C:\MyCustomConfig"`).
+## Projects
+## Commands
+## Hotkey
+## Apps

+# Comparisons
+## FlowLauncher
+## rofi (Linux)

+# Small footprint
+- Can be installed and used without admin rights
+- Uses native Windows Virtual Desktops instead of a reimplimentation like workspaces in Window Managers.

+# Usage

 # FAQ
 > What if I want a dedicated desktop for something with apps but no files, for instance a music player?